 - On-level – Refers to drops that are at your base power.

 - Soft cap – The current soft cap in Destiny 2: Season of Arrivals is 1,050 PL.
-You can get to this point from the previous season’s cap via powerful gear drops (listed below).
+You can get to this point from the previous season’s cap (1,000 PL) via powerful gear drops (listed below).
+However, if you haven’t reached that point yet, then blues/rare drops will still level you up.
+Afterward, you’ll need to focus on powerful drops from 1,000 to 1,050 PL.

-- Hard cap – As mentioned, the maximum cap this season is 1,060 PL.
+- Hard cap – As mentioned, the maximum level this season is 1,060 PL.

 - Powerful drops – These are drops from various activity completions that’ll provide you with +4 base power until you reach the 1,050 PL soft cap.
 Once you reach this point, powerful drops will become on-level.